August 28 Meeting Notes

 - June – Final program delivery study presented at staff and community meetings

-The October meeting of the committee will be announced as soon as it is finalized.
-At this meeting the administration will share its academic program vision with the committee.
+The next meeting of the committee is Monday, Oct.
+15. At this meeting the administration will share its academic program vision with the committee.

 *What is meant by program delivery?
 This refers to all aspects of how instruction is organized, including school schedules, the way space is used or the type of space that is needed, and grade-level configurations.
 The consultant is charged with preparing a study that that identifies if there are “quality and cost-effective” options to deliver the program given the district vision and a projected enrollment increase.